Ahlyab/CODSOFT/README.md

 # CODSOFT
-This repo contains tasks assigned to interns for **Python and Java programmers**
+This repo contains tasks assigned to interns for **Python and Java programmers** at codsoft